shahern004/CRUSTy-Core/Documentation/CRUSTy_Development_Plan.md

 2. **C++ Cryptographic Core**: Core encryption and decryption operations implemented in C++, with optimizations for both PC and embedded platforms.

-3. **Qt GUI Layer**: A modern, cross-platform user interface built with Qt 6, providing intuitive file selection, encryption/decryption workflows, and 2FA input.
+3. **Qt GUI Layer**: A modern, cross-platform user interface built with Qt 6, providing intuitive file selection and encryption/decryption workflows.

 4. **Application Logic**: Core business logic implemented in C++, managing the overall application flow, state, and coordinating between UI and cryptographic operations.

 5. **File Operations**: Handles file reading, writing, and metadata management, implemented in C++ for compatibility with enterprise systems.

-6. **2FA Authentication**: Implements Time-based One-Time Password (TOTP) verification as a second authentication factor for enhanced security.

-7. **Communication Layer**: Rust-based communication protocols for interaction between PC and embedded systems.
+6. **Communication Layer**: Rust-based communication protocols for interaction between PC and embedded systems.

-8. **Hardware Acceleration**: Leverages STM32H5 cryptographic hardware accelerators for improved performance on embedded deployments.
+7. **Hardware Acceleration**: Leverages STM32H5 cryptographic hardware accelerators for improved performance on embedded deployments.

-9. **FFI Layer**: A carefully designed Foreign Function Interface that enables secure and efficient communication between C++ and Rust components.
+8. **FFI Layer**: A carefully designed Foreign Function Interface that enables secure and efficient communication between C++ and Rust components.

-## Development Phases
+## Revised Development Phases

 ### Phase 1: Project Setup and Core Architecture

+**Current Status:** ✅ COMPLETED
+- Project structure, build system, and interface definitions are in place
+- FFI boundary between C++ and Rust is defined and functional
+- CMake build system with Corrosion integration is working
+- Basic Qt application shell is implemented

 **Objectives:**
 - Fork the CRUSTy repository and establish the new project structure